steveycee/duplicate-emails-kata/README.md

 `npm run demo-cli [number]`

 Where `[number]` is the number of random emails you want to generate, keep in mind this number will be doubled in order to make sure we get 50% duplicate emails.

+## How it all works

+You can no doubt see 4 functions in `demo.js`

+`generateFakeEmails()`

+Not particulary part of the excersise itself but generating 100K emails felt like a particularly manual task.
+While I appreciate there are tools and npm packages out there that might have helped with this I thought it better to demonstrate my ability to put something like this together.

+Essentially the function generate a fake string by connecting together a randomised choice from 3 different arrays to put together an seemingly life like email address (sort of).

+`shuffle()`

+One thing `generateFakeEmails()` does in order to make sure 50% of the emails are duplicates is it concat's the array it generates to itself.
+This means if we generated 5 emails then we would end up with 10 with the first 5 being in the same order as the last 5.
+Thus we need a way to mix things up a bit and thats what shuffle does.
+The final function works on the result of shuffle.

+`removeDuplicateEmails()`

+Finally we have a function that takes an array from shuffle() (called inside of generateFakeEmails()) and removes all the duplicates.
+We can modify this in code to take in a file if needs be.

+`demo()`

+This function brings it all together and is the function called in the Quickstart above.